-- In iDRAC Web interface, go to Configuration > System Settings > Alert Configuration > SNMP (E-mail Configuration). - 2.
+- 1. In iDRAC Web interface, go to Configuaration > System Settings > Alert Configuration > SNMP (E-mail Configuration). - 2.
 Enter the valid IP address or fully qualified domain name (FQDN) of the SMTP server to be used in the configuration. - 3.
 Select the Enable Authentication option and then provide the user name and password (of a user who has access to SMTP server).

-4. Enter the SMTP port number.
+- Enter the SMTP port number.
+For more information about the fields, see the iDRAC Online Help. - 5.
+Click Apply.
 The SMTP settings are configured.